tcltk/tcl/doc/markdown/http.md

 **2**
 : use Thread if it is available, raise an error if it is unavailable

-    The Tcl **socket -async** command can block in adverse cases (e.g. a slow DNS lookup).
+    The Tcl [socket -async][socket] command can block in adverse cases (e.g. a slow DNS lookup).
 Using the Thread package works around this problem, for both HTTP and HTTPS transactions.
 Values of *level* other than 0 are available only to the main interpreter in each thread.
 See section **THREADS** for more information.

 **-urlencoding** *encoding*
 : The *encoding* used for creating the x-url-encoded URLs with **::http::formatQuery** and **::http::quoteString**.
 The default is **utf-8**, as specified by RFC 2718.